mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Magical forensic investigators use astral signatures to gather information about criminal magicians, so characters should be careful about leaving astral signatures where they are likely to be seen by anyone who knows them.

-A magician using astral perception may take a number of Major Actions equal to the Force of an astral signature to erase it completely.
+A magician using astral perception may take a number of Complex Actions equal to the Force of an astral signature to erase it completely.

 ### Initiation